Hajime Sorayama

 Hajime Sorayama (空山 基, Sorayama Hajime) is a Japanese illustrator known, along for his design work on the original Sony AIBO, for his precisely detailed, erotic portrayals of feminine robots.
 He describes his highly detailed style as "superrealism", which he says "deals with the technical issue of how close one can get to one's object."

-Modern English-language editions of Sorayama's art books give his name as Hajime Sorayama, using conventional Western order, with given name followed by surname.
-Some older publications give his name as Sorayama Hajime, using native Japanese name order, which puts the family name first.

 Early life

 Hajime Sorayama was born in 1947 in Imabari, Ehime prefecture, Japan.
 He received his basic education at Imabari Kita High School where he began drawing Playboy inspired pin-ups.
 He was influenced by Makoto Oda's book Nandemo Mite yaro ("I'll go and see everything") about his travels through Europe and Asia; Sorayama took interest in Greece and decided to enter Christian Shikoku Gakuin University to study English literature and Ancient Greek.
-In his second year, he founded the school magazine, Pink Journal, but was heavily criticized by teachers and students alike so left for Tokyo's Chuo Art School in 1967 to study art.
+In his second year, he founded the school magazine, Pink Journal, but criticism motivated him to leave for Tokyo's Chuo Art School in 1967 to study art.

 Sorayama graduated in 1968 at the age of 21, and gained an appointment in an advertising agency.
 He became a freelance illustrator in 1972.
 In 1978, he drew his first robot.
 Of this subject, he wrote: "A friend of mine, the designer Hara Koichi, wanted to use C-3PO from Star Wars for a Suntory poster presentation.
 But time was short and there were problems with copyright fee[s], so I was asked to come up with something."